mobiilikauppacom/shoulder-surfing-screen-protection/index.md

 ---

 ### Notes on Real-World Implementations
-Concepts similar to those described above are increasingly applied in modern consumer screen protection technologies...

----

-### Notes on Real-World Implementations
 Concepts similar to those described above are increasingly applied in modern consumer screen protection technologies, combining usability with privacy-aware design principles.